ykjit/yk/docs/src/dev/build_config.md

 `tests` crate is being compiled, so a regular `cargo build` in the root of the workspace will enable the feature (to build *without* the feature enabled, do `cargo build -p ykcapi`).

+## clangd

+The `yk` build system generates compilation command databases for use with clangd.
+If you want diagnostics and/or completion in your editor (via an LSP), make sure you have a `clangd` in `$PATH`.